-Sara is a candidate (ABD) for the Doctor of Music degree from the Indiana University Jacobs School of Music with minors in Music History & Literature and Arts Administration.
+Sara recently earned the Doctor of Music degree from the Indiana University Jacobs School of Music with minors in Music History & Literature and Arts Administration in May 2021.
 Her final research project focuses on operatic bassoon excerpts.
 Sara earned her Master of Music from DePaul University and Bachelor of Music from Indiana University Jacobs School of Music.
 Her primary teachers include William Ludwig, William Buchman, Robert Barris, and Arthur Weisberg.

 Outside of music, Sara enjoys hanging with her cat Louie, baking, reading, and photography.